eZanmoto/seed/README.md

 ### Building

+The dependencies for the project must first be installed using `just install_deps`, or can be installed using `dock` by running the following:

+    dock run-in build-env: just install_deps

 The project can be built locally using `cargo build --locked`, or can be built using `dock` by running the following: